GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 date: 2012-09-18
 updated: 2022-03-25
 description: A high-level explanation of the software architecture of Chrome Extensions.
+subhead: Overview of Chrome extensions components and capabilities.
 ---

-Extensions are zipped bundles of HTML, CSS, JavaScript, images, and other files used in the web platform, that customize the Google Chrome browsing experience.
-Extensions are built using web technology and can use the same APIs the browser provides to the open web.

-Extensions have a wide range of functional possibilities.
-They can modify web content users see and interact with or extend and change the behavior of the browser itself.
+Extensions are zipped bundles of HTML, CSS, JavaScript, images, and other files used in the web platform.
+Extensions can modify web content that users see and interact with.
+They can also extend and change the behavior of the browser itself.

-Consider extensions the gateway to making the Chrome browser the most personalized browser.
+This page briefly describes the files that could form part of an extension, how to access these files, how to use the Chrome APIs, how these pages communicate with each other and how to store data.

 ## Extension files {: #files }

-Extensions vary in types of files and amount of directories, but they are all required to have a [manifest][docs-manifest].
+Extensions may contain many files or directories, but they are all required to have a [manifest][docs-manifest].

 ### The manifest {: #manifest }